 Home is where the heart is.
 It is where memories are made and families grow.
 Because of the many benefits it has, many look forward to being able to buy their own home and transform it into their own personal paradise.
 From adding welcome signs for home in your entryway, to transforming your bedroom with the latest decor trends, there are so many things you can do to your home.

-Whether you always planned on remodeling or expanding on your home from the date of purchase or found yourself and your family quickly outgrowing the space, there are options outside of only buying something bigger.
+But whether you always planned on remodeling or expanding your home from the date of purchase or if you have found that you are quickly outgrowing the space, there are options outside of only buying something bigger.

 How to Change the Look of a Small House

 When your home’s layout doesn’t work for you, look to repurpose rooms so that it does.
 If you’ve never used your dining room for eating or entertaining, turn it into an office, play area, game room, or even an additional bedroom.
 Decorate your walls using your favorite personalized last name wall art.

 Transform a too-small spare bedroom into closet space, a small game room for kids, or workout space.
 Reconfigure an extra closet to a laundry room with pocket or folding doors and stacking units and then repurpose the old, larger laundry space into something you need, like a pantry, mudroom, or additional bathroom.

 Doubling Up Rooms

 If your home is technically the right size for your needs, yet the rooms are too small, make them bigger.
 For example, if you never use your dining room, and the adjacent living room is ineptly sized, knock down the joining wall (if structurally feasible) to create one large room.
 Join a too-small kitchen with the adjoining dining room, sunroom, or other unused space to create an eat-in kitchen.